This article applies to the following Customer Insights roles: Viewer Developer

 In turn, that also means that the Dashboard or Look shows up in your Favorites perspective:

-That, of course, is the whole idea of favorites: if there are Dashboards or Looks that you find especially useful, you can mark them as favorite.
-In turn, that means that you can quickly locate these items by going to the Favorites perspective.
+That, of course, is the whole idea of favorites: if there are Dashboards or Looks that you find especially useful, you can mark them as a favorite.
+In turn, you can then quickly locate these items by going to the Favorites perspective.
 Among other things, that saves you from having to remember what the Dashboard was named, whether that item you were looking at even was a Dashboard (maybe it was a Look), what Space the item is stored in, etc., etc.

 If you change your mind, you can “unfavorite” a Dashboard or Look by clicking the heart icon again.
-In that case, the icon will turn white, and the Dashboard or Look will be removed from the Favorites perspective:
+In that case, the icon turns white, and the Dashboard or Look is removed from the Favorites perspective: